Will Tiger win another major?

 Fortunately for Tiger, Jack Nicklaus not only believes he can win another major, he still thinks he has a shot at getting to 18 majors.

-While it seems that Jack Nicklaus is in the minority, here are six reasons why Tiger Woods will and will not win another major.
+While it seems that Jack Nicklaus is in the minority, read below for three reasons why Tiger Woods will and will not win another major.

 1. He is the best player of his generation